QuickBase/interview-demos/ui/README.md

    FieldService in
    [MockFieldService.js](https://github.com/QuickBase/interview-demos/blob/master/ui/js/MockService.js)
    to accomplish this, but everything is up to you.
-Feel free to modify or change anything you would like as long as it meets the minimum requirements of posting json data to the back-end endpoint.
+Feel free to modify or change anything you would like as long as it meets the minimum requirement of posting json data to the back-end endpoint.

 ## Stretch Requirements / Tasks